DanielTakeshi/debridement-code/images/README.md

 This time v22 and v23 have good timing benchmarks, even if their performance sucks.

-- `seeds_v24` debugging pumpkin seeds ... for some reason my results are worse?
+- `seeds_v24` debugging pumpkin seeds for DNN+RF (i.e. basically `seeds_v20` again ...) for some reason my results are worse?
 Darn ... we just have to argue that this task is very challenging!

 - `seeds_v25` raisins, DNN+RF